Converting neovim config to lua

 EOF

-Obviously once I moved this to a .lua
+Obviously once I moved that to a .lua config files I could run that code directly.

 Setting options